Kiribati country brief

 Australia's Defence Cooperation Program provides ongoing training and other support to the Police Maritime Unit of the Kiribati Police Service for its operation of the patrol boat, the RKS Teanoai.
 Two Royal Australian Navy personnel are based permanently in Tarawa.
 The Australia-Kiribati Security Partnership, signed at the 2010 Pacific Islands Forum in Port Vila, Vanuatu, is further strengthening security cooperation between the two countries.

-The Governor-General, HE Ms Quentin Bryce AC CVO, visited Kiribati in March 2012.
+The former Governor-General, Quentin Bryce AC CVO, visited Kiribati in March 2012.
 She was accompanied by former Parliamentary Secretary for Pacific Island Affairs Richard Marles.
-Mr Marles has also visited Kiribati on a number of other occasions, including August 2012 and in September 2011 with United Nations Secretary-General, Ban Ki-moon.
 Former Foreign Minister Senator Bob Carr's visit in February 2013 was the first visit by an Australian Foreign Minister since 1998.

 Bilateral economic and trade relationship

-Australian merchandise exports to Kiribati in 2012 totalled $20.88 million.
-Australian imports from Kiribati in the same period totalled $90 000.
+Australian merchandise exports to Kiribati in 2012-13 totalled $20.7 million.
 Australian currency is legal tender in Kiribati.
 The ANZ Bank is the majority owner of the Bank of Kiribati which provides central and retail banking services and is the only banking operation in the country.